Microsoft/azure-docs.pt-pt/articles/cosmos-db/table-storage-how-to-use-c-plus.md

 Algumas coisas a salientar nas operações de lote:

-* Você pode fazer até 100 `insert`, `delete`, `merge`, `replace`, `insert-or-merge`e `insert-or-replace` operações em qualquer combinação em um único lote.
+* You can do up to 100 `insert`, `delete`, `merge`, `replace`, `insert-or-merge`, and `insert-or-replace` operations in any combination in a single batch.
-* Uma operação em lote pode ter uma operação de recuperação, se for a única operação no lote.
+* A batch operation can have a retrieve operation, if it's the only operation in the batch.
 * Todas as entidades numa única operação em lote têm de ter a mesma chave de partição.
 * Uma operação em lote está limitada a um payload de dados de 4 MB.

-## <a name="query-and-modify-entities"></a>Consultar e modificar entidades
+## <a name="query-and-modify-entities"></a>Query and modify entities

 ### <a name="retrieve-all-entities-in-a-partition"></a>Obter todas as entidades numa partição

-Para consultar uma tabela para todas as entidades em uma partição, use um objeto `table_query`.
-O exemplo de código a seguir especifica um filtro para entidades em que `Smith` é a chave de partição.
+To query a table for all entities in a partition, use a `table_query` object.
+The following code example specifies a filter for entities where `Smith` is the partition key.
 Este exemplo imprime os campos de cada entidade nos resultados da consulta para a consola.

 > [!NOTE]
 > Estes métodos não são atualmente suportados para C++ no Azure Cosmos DB.